Takanori Nagase

 Takanori Nagase (永瀬貴規; born 14 October 1993) is a Japanese judoka.

-Nagase's achievements include the Universiade in Kazan in 2013, the Grand Slam in Tokyo in 2013 and 2014, the All Japan Championships, the IJF Masters in Rabat and the World Judo Championships in 2015.
-He is currently ranked No. 2 in the world (as of 5 May 2016).
+Nagase is a double Olympic champion at under 81 kg, winning gold in both 2020 (2021) and 2024.
+He won bronze in 2016.
+His other achievements include the Universiade in Kazan in 2013, the Grand Slam in Tokyo in 2013 and 2014, the All Japan Championships, the IJF Masters in Rabat and the World Judo Championships in 2015.

 Nagase's favourite technique is uchi mata and is known for his newaza.
 He is the first and only Japanese judoka to become world champion in the -81 kg weight class.
-Nagase won the gold medal in the Men's 81 kg event at the 2020 Summer Olympics held in Tokyo, Japan.
+Nagase won the gold medal in the Men's 81 kg event at the 2020 Summer Olympics held in Tokyo, Japan and at the 2024 Summer Olympics held in Paris, France.

 Early life

 Nagase started judo at the age of 6.
 As a child, he competed nationally in the under 40 kg class, and had lost to future teammate Naohisa Takato, finishing fifth place.

 In junior high and high school he attended Nagasaki Nihon University, where he also competed nationally.
 He won various awards for his alma mater across weight classes.
 Nagase still frequently trains at his alma mater, and teaches young judokas.

 Nagase attended the University of Tsukuba.
 He was the half-middleweight champion at the 2013 All Japan University Championships.
 He had also taught at the Kodokan as an instructor to children.

 Nagase's grand-uncle is Katsushi Hirao, a silver medalist at the 1969 World Championships.

 After graduating from Tsukuba, Nagase signed with Asahi Kasei.